A visual storytelling workshop documenting the historic city of the Palio and its people led by Randy Olson and Melissa Farlow.

 Presentation: The Elements of a Story.
 Understand the fundamental concepts of building a cohesive body of work, then practice skills in an afternoon photo shoot.

-Discussion of student work followed by Presentation: Photographing People
+Discussion of participants work followed by Presentation: Photographing People

 All day photo shoot with various residents from around Siena.
 The purpose is to build relationships with subjects and to develop a narrative.

 Edit, critique and create a final photo essay.